Pellegrini sacked by West Ham after Leicester City defeat | Goal.com

 “However, it has become clear that that a change is required to get the club back on track in line with our ambitions this season.
 We felt it was necessary to act now in order to give the new manager as much time as possible to try and achieve that goal.”

-Speaking after that defeat, Hammers captain Declan Rice admitted things needed to start turning around quickly as the club fell well short of expectations.
+Speaking after that defeat, Hammers captain Declan Rice admitted things needed to start turning around quickly with the club falling well short of expectations.

-"People were talking about us being top six contenders and now we're so far away," Rice said.

 Overall, West Ham won 24 of their 64 matches under Pellegrini, losing 29 and drawing 11.

-The club next face Bournemouth on New Year's Day with the Hammers yet to confirm who will be in charge for that clash.
+The club next faces Bournemouth on New Year's Day with the Hammers yet to confirm who will be in charge for that clash.